OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

 ---
-id: zepkit
+id: create_zepkit
-title: Starter Kit
+title: Build your own ZepKit
 ---

-In this guide, we will learn how to create a zepkit and share it with other developers.
-If you didn’t try zepkit until now, check [here](https://zepkit.zeppelinos.org/).
-Zepkit is the easiest way to start building a Web3 application and comes with already configured Ethereum tools.
-Zepkit involves
+In this guide, we will learn how to create a ZepKit and share it with other developers.
+If you didn’t try ZepKit until now, check [here](https://zepkit.zeppelinos.org/).
+ZepKit is the easiest way to start building a Web3 application and comes with already configured Ethereum tools.
+ZepKit involves

 * [OpenZeppelin](https://openzeppelin.org/) as an EVM package.